Hensel minimality I: Examples of Hensel minimal structures

 \subsection{Mixed characteristic}

-As usual, we fix a complete theory $\cT$ of valued fields in a language $\cL$ expanding the language $\Lval$ of valued fields.
-We do require the characteristic of models to be $0$, but in Subsection~\ref{ssec:mixed}, we allow the models to have arbitrary residue field characteristic.
+As usual, we fix a theory $\cT$ of valued fields in a language $\cL$ containing the language $\Lval$ of valued fields.
+We do require the characteristic of models to be $0$, but we allow the models to have arbitrary residue field characteristic.